 Closing Costs for Connecticut Homes: What to Expect

-However, this study doesn’t account for a number of many of the fees that are often wrapped into closing costs, many of which are variable in nature and are hard to predict.
-For instance, the fees associated with title insurance, title search, taxes, and other governmental costs, escrow fees, and discount points are all a part of closing costs and can vary by situation, amount borrowed, the size of your down payment, and other factors.
+However, this study doesn’t account for a number of fees that are often wrapped into closing costs, like title insurance, title search, taxes, escrow fees, and discount points.

 The median list price in Connecticut is $243,700.
 If you purchase a home for that amount, you should expect to spend anywhere from $4,874 to $12,185 in closing costs at a minimum.